jag-academy/mkdocs/docs/06-Plutus-transactions.md

 ```

 Now to execute the tests:

 ```sh
 docker-compose run --entrypoint="/bin/bash" node ./scripts/10_creating_wallets.sh"
 docker-compose run --entrypoint="/bin/bash" node ./scripts/20_submit_simple_transaction.sh"
 docker-compose run --entrypoint="/bin/bash" node ./scripts/30_submit_plutus_transaction.sh"
 ```

 we override the default entry point here so that it waits for a script file.

 In order to turn off the servers run this document

 ```sh
 docker-compose down
 ```

 ---

-# Hyper: How to run this infraestructure in GitHub actions?
+## Hyper: How to run this infraestructure in GitHub actions

 ---

-#TODO: everything again but with Nix!
+## TODO : everything again but with Nix

 tutorial
 meta: things to make the tutorial work